Looking for things to do when spending a weekend in Budapest?

 Budapest is home to the profoundly beloved New York Cafe, which is often considered the most beautiful coffeehouse in the world.

-Today, the New York Cafe is admired by travelers from all over the world, and during our recent visit, we came to realize why.
+Today, the New York Cafe is admired by travellers from all over the world, and during our recent visit, we came to realise why.

 Although the prices are relatively high, the cafe itself, with its marble columns, opulent interior and spectacular frescoes, easily lives up to its famous reputation.